Usnea: Molecular phylogenetics

 A group within Usnea, historically treated as the subgenus or genus Eumitria, includes species characterized by having a tubular central axis throughout the entire thallus; these are referred to as "eumitrioid" species.
 Although once proposed as a separate genus based on morphological and phylogenetic distinctions, the taxonomic placement of Eumitria remains debated due to unresolved phylogenetic relationships and overlapping morphological characteristics.
 The term "eumitrioid" continues to be used informally until clear phylogenetic evidence supports formal recognition.

-Phylogenetics
+In cold-region (polar and high-alpine) members of Usnea in the neuropogonoid group, species boundaries have been difficult to resolve from morphology alone.
+Genome-scale DNA data help separate look-alike species in this group.
+A phylogenomic analysis using reference-based RADSeq DNA data from 126 specimens and more than 20,000 loci (genetic markers) found evidence that the neuropogonoid group forms a single evolutionary lineage (monophyletic).
+It also clarified several debated species boundaries, describing two species (U. aymondiana and U. fibriloides) and reinstated three names that had previously been treated as synonyms.
+Divergence-time estimates (from a molecular clock amalysis) suggest that most lineages split near the Pliocene–Pleistocene boundary (about 3 million years ago) and in the early Pleistocene (about 1.5 million years ago), while the oldest splits date to the late Miocene.

 The mitochondrial genomes of several Usnea species have been studied, revealing high variability in genome size and structure among species, with considerable differences in the amount and type of non-coding (intronic) sequences.
 All five species investigated (U. halei, U. mutabilis, U. subfusca, U. subgracilis, and U. subscabrosa) lacked the mitochondrial gene atp9, which is involved in energy production, suggesting that these lichens have evolved an obligate dependency on their algal partners for essential energy-related functions.